SWENG-2021-G27/csv-to-json-har/README.md

 mocap_to_json
 ```

-With no options the program will use the user's current working directory as the input folder,
+With no options the program will
+- use the user's current working directory as the input folder,
-will assume there is a valid `config.json` in the current working directory (see below for specifications), and will create a folder for the output
+- assume there is a valid `config.json` in the current working directory (see below for specifications), and
+- create a folder for the output
 called `ConvertedJsonOutput` in the input folder.

+### Command Line Options
 The following optional flags can also be used:
 - `--gui` will open the GUI.
 If the `--gui` flag is present all other arguments will be ignored.
   - `python main.py --gui`